ngMachina/ngCourse2/migrate/ng-upgrade/transclusion.md

   .directive('a1Transclusion', a1TransclusionDirective);
 ```

-Finally, Angular 2 content can be transcluded into Angular 1.x like so:
+Finally, Angular content can be transcluded into AngularJS like so:

 ```markup
 <a1-transclude>